Near-One/eth-connector/README.md

 You need to wait for 3 confirmations for Ropsten blockchain.
 This is needed to achieve finality of Ropsten block, including locking transaction.
 The status of syncing of the bridge can be observed [here](http://35.235.76.186:8002/metrics).
-First metric (`near_bridge_eth2near_client_block_number`) should become more than the height of a block with transaction from the step 2 at least by 3, for a successfull finalization of the transfer.
+First metric (`near_bridge_eth2near_client_block_number`) should become more than the height of a block with transaction from the step 2 at least by 3, for a successful finalization of the transfer.

 4. **Finalize deposit to Near**
 Call deposit in Near blockchain to finalize the deposit transaction with the given `TX_HASH`.
 You can find `TX_HASH` in the output of the previous step.